CollinJ0/nnk/README.md

 # nnk
-Tools for counting "NNK" variants from a yeast display library and downstream analysis
+Tools for counting "NNK" variants from a yeast display library and downstream analysis.